bdwyertech/win-auth-proxy/README.md

 This means that npm, git, docker, bower and so on will be unable to pass through a corporate proxy.
 Some tools, like CNTLM, allow you to pass your NTLM token to the proxy.
 This is a different protocol, less secure than Negotiate.
 CNTLM is configured by writing your username/domain/encrypted password to a file.

-A patch for CNTLM allows you to use the Negotiate protocol (avoiding the need for a password saved in a file), but no binary is available nowadays.
+A patch for CNTLM allows you to use the Negotiate protocol (avoiding the need for a password saved in a file), but I've not found a working binary, and compiling my own leads to CNTLM crashing with segfaults which I have no idea how to fix.

 ## Building